 If an infection causes your sore throat, you may develop a fever, headache, body aches, cough, runny nose and nausea.

-In otherwise healthy people, a sore throat infection rarely produces serious after-effects.
-It will disappear on its own, usually within a week.
-(2)
+In otherwise healthy people, a sore throat infection rarely produces serious aftereffects.
+It usually disappears on its own, usually within a week.

 Causes and Risk Factors